KohheePeace/coderhackers/docs/ja/frontend-quick-learning/combine-front-end-guide/deploy.md

 ---

 ## Goal
-- ⚡ In this step we'll learn how to deploy!
+- ⚡ In this step we''ll learn how to deploy!

 ## What is Deploy?
 > **Software deployment** is all of the activities that <mark>**make a software system available for use**</mark>.